solana-labs/solana/book/src/ledger-replication.md

 Validators for PoRep are the same validators that are verifying transactions.
 They have some stake that they have put up as collateral that ensures that their work is honest.
-If you can prove that a validator verified a fake PoRep, then the validators stake can be slashed.
+If you can prove that a validator verified a fake PoRep, then the validator will not receive a reward for that storage epoch.

 Replicators are specialized *light clients*.
 They download a part of the ledger and store it, and provide PoReps of storing the ledger.
 For each verified PoRep